foudfou/skipCertError/README.md

 Notes
 -----

+* build instructions: *cd src; make*

 * SkipCertError turns on the *expert\_bad\_cert* built-in preference, which enables adding a cert exception in 2 clicks (in FF4+).
-So caution

 Acknowledgment
 --------------

-Some code parts were inspired by the [Perspectives extension](http://www.networknotary.org/ "Thanks guys").
+Some code pieces were inspired by the [Perspectives extension](http://www.networknotary.org/ "Thanks guys").